 "Not whales," Mistress had said.
 "Of course not.
-She was treading water in the North River in Mohawk country, near to drowning when two young sawyers trawled her in, wrapped her in a blanket and brought their father to the river bank where she lay.
-It is said she had been living alone on a foundered ship."
+She was treading water in the North River in Mohawk country, near to drowning when two young sawyers trawled her in, threw a blanket over her and brought their father to the river bank where she lay.
+It is said she had been living alone on a foundered ship.
+They thought she was a boy."

-Not then, not ever had she spoken of how she got there or where she had been.
+Not then, not ever had she spoken of how she got there or where she had for good news, the Hought been.
 The sawyer's wife named her Sorrow and following a winter of feeding the daft girl who kept wandering off getting lost, who knew nothing and worked less, a strange, melancholy girl to whom her sons were paying very close attention, the wife asked her husband to get quit of her.
 He obliged and offered her to the care of a customer he trusted to do her no harm.
 Sir.
+When

-When Sorrow arrived, Mistress barely hid her annoyance but admitted the place could use the help.
+Sorrow arrived, Mistress barely hid her annoyance but admitted the place could use the help.
 If Sir was bent on travel, two female farmers were not enough.
 Lila was a tall fourteen year old when Sir bought her.
-He had searched the advertisements posted at the printer's in tk.
-"A likely woman who has had small pox and meazles....A likely Negro abut 9 years....Girl or woman that is handy in the kitchen sensible, speaks good English, complexion between yellow and black....Five years time of a white woman that understands Country work, with a child upwards of two years old....Mulatto Fellow very much pitted with small pox, honest and sober...White lad fit to serve...Wanted a servant able to drive a carriage, white or black...Sober woman who....
-Likely wench, 29 years with child....stout healthy, healthy strong, strong healthy likely, sober, sober, sober, until he got to "Hardy female, sober and prudent, available for exchange of goods or specie, Christianized and capable in all matters domestic."
+He had searched the advertisements posted at the printer's in town.
+"A likely woman who has had small pox and meazles....
+A likely Negro abut 9 years....
+Girl or woman that is handy in the kitchen sensible, speaks good English, complexion between yellow and black....Five years time of a white woman that understands Country work, with a child upwards of two years old....Mulatto Fellow very much pitted with small pox, honest and sober...White lad fit to serve...Wanted a servant able to drive a carriage, white or black...Sober woman who....
+Likely wench, 29 years with child....stout healthy, healthy strong, strong healthy likely, sober, sober, sober, until he got to "Hardy female" sober and prudent, available for exchange of goods or specie, Christianized and capable in all matters domestic."
 Expecting the arrival of his new wife, he required precisely that kind of female on his land.

-By then Lila's swollen eye had calmed and the bruises on her face and arms barely noticeable.
+By then Lila's swollen eye had calmed and the lash cuts on her face and arms healed and barely noticeable.
 The Presbyterians never asked her what had happened to her and there was no point in telling them.
-She had no standing in law and no one would take her word against a white.
+She had no standing in law, no surname and no one would take her word against a white.

 What they did was consult with the printer about the wording of an advertisement.
 "Hardy female..."